Liam Payne: Reactions

 Payne's family released a statement shortly after his death, stating that they were "heartbroken" and that Payne would "live forever" in their hearts, and asking for privacy as they supported each other.
 Payne's father Geoff and One Direction's former head of security Paul Higgins arrived in Buenos Aires on 18 October.
 His former partner Cheryl issued a public request for consideration and dignity, fearing their son could potentially access "the abhorrent reports and media exploitation" around his father's death later in life.
 Payne's One Direction bandmates released a joint statement asking for time to speak more on his death and that they were grieving and processing it, with individual statements of respect coming from each member and Styles' mother.
 Malik later announced that he would be postponing the US leg of his Stairway to the Sky Tour following news of Payne's death.

 Musicians across the world paid tribute to Payne.
 A number of public figures, including Sharon Osbourne, Rebecca Ferguson, and Bruce Springsteen, raised concerns about the music industry, media, and adolescent fame in their commemorations.
 Musician Robbie Williams, relating Payne's struggles to his own, made a plea for compassion, saying, "We don't know what's going on in people's lives".
 Filming of auditions for series 18 of Britain's Got Talent, a show produced by Cowell, was suspended out of respect; production resumed that weekend, with Cowell absent for some episodes.
 Cowell himself paid tribute two days after Payne's death.
 UK prime minister Sir Keir Starmer released a statement mourning Payne and mentioning One Direction's "huge impact on many millions of fans around the world".
 Wolverhampton councillor Simon Bennett said Payne should posthumously receive the Freedom of the City honour.
 Wolverhampton Wanderers F.C. and West Bromwich Albion paid tributes to Payne.
+Members of Wolverhampton's local council supported the creation of a permanent memorial to Payne.

 On 18 October, a fan began a petition calling for "Liam's Law" to protect artists' mental health, which would enforce access to mental health professionals, regular mental health checks, and adequate rest periods.
 Within five days, their petition had been signed by over 68,000 people.
 In addition, Payne's death sparked a number of conspiracy theories.

 On 25 October, all five One Direction albums reentered the top 40 of the UK Albums Chart at numbers 13 (Midnight Memories), 21 (Made in the A.M.), 22 (Four), 25 (Take Me Home), and 38 (Up All Night), with Payne's solo album LP1 re-entering at number 62.
 In addition, the One Direction songs "Night Changes", "Story of My Life", and "What Makes You Beautiful" and Payne songs "Strip That Down", "Get Low", and "Teardrops" entered the UK singles chart at six, nine, 23, 41, 43, and 85, with "Night Changes" bettering its previous peak of 7 and "Teardrops" entering for the first time.